Inside: Comparison tells you that you’re not good enough. The way you are is bad. It’s destructive and soul-destroying. And it is a liar.

 Comparison is an act of violence against the self.Iyanla Vanzant

 “Downward comparison” in theory can make us feel better about ourselves but more often what I see is that comparison is driven by and amplifies a sense of unworthiness or not being good enough.
 More often than not it tears us down.

-(The one instance when I notice comparison being helpful is when it acknowledges all the good or privilege in our lives and leads to gratitude, compassion, and positive action.)
+(The one instance when I notice comparison being helpful is when it acknowledges all the good or privilege in our lives and leads to gratitude, compassion, and positive action or hope-in-action.)

-The goal is not to avoid ever tipping again into comparison (we are human and we will compare and judge, though if negative thoughts are taking over your life please seek support) but to become quick to see it at play in our lives so we can then choose a mindful, values-aligned response and not allow it to run amok unchallenged.
+The goal is not to avoid ever tipping again into comparison (we are human and we will compare and judge, though if negative thoughts are taking over your life please seek support) but to deepen self-awareness and the ability to see it at play in our lives so we can then choose a mindful, values-aligned response and not allow it to run amok unchallenged.

 I write about perfectionism, comparison and fear because they tend to come tangled up with each other, and because they have served as significant stumbling blocks and learning opportunities on my personal journey to greater freedom, purpose, health, and joy.

 Interestingly though, my readers and clients don’t always immediately identify with comparison or perfectionism as key players in their lives.
-They don’t always connect their symptoms – of low self-worth, procrastination, fear of taking risks, people-pleasing, a mean inner critic or lots of self-judgement, even sometimes social anxiety, for example, with the underlying roots.
+They don’t always connect their symptoms of low self-worth, procrastination, fear of taking risks, people-pleasing, a mean inner critic, self-judgement, even sometimes social anxiety, for example, with the underlying roots.
 Part of my work is to help my community connect these dots.

 This is such a big topic and I’ve offered resources below to help you learn more and do some work to find greater freedom in this area of your life.
 But as a tiny light of encouragement, I want to share some truths about life or myself that I only discovered when I learned to quiet the noise of comparison in my life.
 You might see yourself reflected in one or some of them.